Vyral/willie-miranda-recruiting/_posts/2022-12-05-are-you-productive-or-just-busy.md

   - Transaction Management
 excerpt: 'Four things you can focus on to be productive and earn more money. '
 enclosure:
-pullquote: 'Negotiations have changed recently. '
+pullquote: Negotiations have changed recently.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false